 - The sub-classes of the Variable class shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of resources of a <container> or <flexContainer>.
-If the Variable has a structure (if it is composed of (sub-)Variables) i.e. it is not a SimpleTypeVariable then: - The <semanticDescriptor> shall have instances of object property "hasSubStructure" and each instance contains in its range an instance of a (sub-) Variable.
-If that (sub-)Variable is part of a different <semanticDescriptor> resource then the range of an object property "hasSubStructure" shall be annotated with an annotation property: "resourceDescriptorLink" which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the (sub-)Variable. - The < semanticDescriptor> shall contain an instance of data property "oneM2MTargetURI" which shall contain the URI of the parent <container> or <flexContainer> resource. - The<semanticDescriptor> shall have instances of the data property "oneM2MMethod" which indicates a oneM2M CRUD Method through which the oneM2M instance of the value of the Variable can be manipulated by the communicating entity: - It contains the string "RETRIEVE" for retrieving the variable when the oneM2M resource is of type <container> or <flexContainer>.
-This applies to sub-classes: OperationOutput, OutputDatapoint, ThingProperty and OperationState. - It contains the string "CREATE" for updating the variable when the oneM2M resource is of type <container>.
+If the Variable has a structure (if it is composed of (sub-)Variables) i.e. it is not a SimpleTypeVariable then: - The instance of the Variable shall have instances of object property "hasSubStructure" and each instance contains in its range an instance of a (sub-) Variable.
+If that (sub-)Variable is part of a different <semanticDescriptor> resource then the range of an object property "hasSubStructure" shall be annotated with an annotation property: "resourceDescriptorLink" which shall contain a reference to the resource of type <semanticDescriptor> that instantiates the (sub-)Variable. - The<semanticDescriptor> shall contain an instance of data property "oneM2MTargetURI" which shall contain the URI of the parent <container> or <flexContainer> resource. - If data property "oneM2MTargetURI" is instantiated then the data property "oneM2MAttribute" shall also be instantiated and contain: - In the case of a <flexContainer> the name of the customAttribute in the <flexContainer> resource). - In the case of a <container> the value "#latest". - The<semanticDescriptor> shall have instances of the data property "oneM2MMethod" which indicates a oneM2M CRUD Method through which the oneM2M instance of the value of the Variable can be manipulated by a communicating entity: - It contains the string "RETRIEVE" for retrieving the variable when the oneM2M resource is of type <container> or <flexContainer>.
+This applies to sub-classes: OperationOutput, OutputDatapoint, ThingProperty. - It contains the string "CREATE" for updating the variable when the oneM2M resource is of type <container>.
 This applies to sub-classes: OperationInput, InputDatapoint, ThingProperty. - It contains the string "UPDATE" for updating the variable when the oneM2M resource is of type <flexContainer>.
 This applies to sub-classes: OperationInput, InputDatapoint, ThingProperty. - The sub-classes of the SimpleTypeVariable class shall be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of resources of a <container> or <flexContainer>.
 The data properties are the same as for instances of the Variable class.
 In addition: - The data property "hasValue" contains the value of the Variable if that value is part of the semantic description and is not contained in a different resource (identified by the oneM2MTargetURI data property). - NOTE 6: Storing the value of a Variable in a semantic description (i.e. as part of the RDF description in the <semanticDescriptor> resource) is useful for values that are relatively static (e.g. the name of the manufacturer). - Data properties "hasValue" and "oneM2MTargetURI" are mutually exclusive.
-Only one of the two shall be instantiated for a SimpleTypeVariable. - If data property "oneM2MTargetURI" is instantiated then the data property "oneM2MAttribute" shall also be instantiated and contain: - In the case of a <flexContainer> the name of the Attribute of the SimpleTypeVariable in the <flexContainer> resource). - In the case of a <container> the value "#latest". - The MetaData class (or sub-classes) may be instantiated in the data of the descriptor attribute of the <semanticDescriptor> child resource of any resource type that allows a <semanticDescriptor> child resource.
+Only one of the two shall be instantiated for a SimpleTypeVariable. - The VariableConversion class represents a conversion rule between different Variables: - A VariableConversion that exists between variables of a Command (OperationInput/-Output) and variables of the related Operation (OperationInput/-Output) or Input-/OutputDatapoints is not instantiated as resource in the oneM2M System.
+It documents how parameters of a Command of a Function needs to be interpreted when a related Operation (OperationInput/-Output) or Input-/OutputDatapoints of the corresponding Service is invoked.